-- If you are a Web Designer, you will want to create a custom website to showcase your personal design and development capabilities.
+- If you are a web designer, you will want to create a custom website to showcase your personal design and development capabilities.

-- If you are a Marketer or Writer, you will want to choose a platform that has excellent blogging tools such as Strikingly or Wordpress.
+- If you are a marketer or copywriter, you will want to choose a platform that has excellent blogging tools such as WordPress.

-As you put together a portfolio, you will need to make two critical decisions: what to include and how to present it.
-As proud as you are of your work, you must recognize that less is more when sharing a portfolio.
-It is far better to have a few impressive samples that leave a vivid impression and show off the range of your expertise, than hundreds of samples that leave the interviewer overwhelmed and bored.
+As you put together your portfolio, you will need to make two critical decisions: what to include and how to present it.
+As proud as you are of your work, you must recognize that less is more when it comes to your digital portfolio.
+It is far better to have a few impressive samples that leave a vivid impression and show off the range of your expertise than 100 samples that leave the interviewer overwhelmed and bored.

 - Your favorite project

-- A project that you are most proud of
+- A project that garnered industry accolades

-- Chronological order: This type is best for entry level creatives and can be an effective way of demonstrating growth and improvement over time.
+- Chronological order.
+This type is best for entry-level creatives and can be an effective way of demonstrating growth and improvement over time.

 Presenting Your Portfolio